 These research programmes are ideal if you already have some training in research methods, have a topic you are passionate about, and enjoy working independently within a clear structure.

 You can complete a research degree by distance learning.
-Supervision for distance learning study is by e-mail or Skype and instead of a residency requirement all distance students come to the University three times during their period of study; this will be annually for full–time students and every other year for part-time students.
-These compulsory visits give a sense of community, a chance to share your work, and an opportunity to take important research methods classes.
+Supervision for distance learning study is by email and video conferencing.
+Instead of a residency requirement, all distance learning students visit the University at the beginning of their course, usually in September of January.
+This compulsory visit give a sense of community, a chance to share your work, and an opportunity to take important research methods classes.

-The visit is two weeks in length for PhD students and one week for MA by Research students and usually takes place in September or January.
-The course fees include the cost of flights and accommodation for your three visits, and the final viva.
+The visit is two weeks in length for PhD students and one week for MA by Research students.
+The course fees include the cost of flights and accommodation for your visit.
+The final viva for PhD students will be held by video conferencing.

 You may be eligible for a UK government Doctoral Loan to support this course.